-My books Grounded, Tsunami Cowboys, and Broken In: A Novel in Stories are available in paperback and as eBooks.
-The eBooks are for Kindle reader and all Kindle electronic book format readers such as Kindle for PC, for Mac, for iPad, for Android etc. Look for the books under my name.
+My books The Trail Back Out, Grounded, Tsunami Cowboys, and Broken In: A Novel in Stories are available in paperback and as eBooks.
 All may be purchased online at Amazon, Barnes and Noble, and other bookstores in countries all around the world.
-This link brings you to my author page: https://www.amazon.com/author/jadicampbell
+Buy my books at my author page: Jadi Campbell

 The Trail Back Out was as a Finalist for the 2021 IAN Book of the Year Award (Short Story Collection) by the Independent Author Network,

 The Trail Back Out is a collection of 10 short stories, many written during the coronavirus lockdown.
 From tales of Eddie, high on LSD and trapped by “What Died in the Fridge” or a compulsive gambler hiding during a Category Five storm in “Better Weather”, to the luminous title story of two strangers meeting by chance in the backwoods during a pandemic, I wanted to describe the pain and humor of being alive.
 Included in this collection are “Rules to Live By”, a funny and deeply thoughtful story about what we choose to teach our children.
 I wonder about our responsibility to others as a hunter is shot and left for dead in “The Green Under the Snow”.
 In “Do Dreams Float?” a wife considers a hit-man’s offer of revenge.
 And the eternal search for happiness is carried out by a gloomy little girl nicknamed “Princess Rain Clouds”.

 Tsunami Cowboys was longlisted for the 2019 ScreenCraft Cinematic Book Award.